Interview with Paralympian Simon Laurens

 I went there and the first test, my horse was absolutely amazing.
 Henrietta flew over and helped me with him and he was brilliant.

-I halted at X and then I realised, that the halt was a G.
+I halted at X and then I realized, that the halt was a G.

 At that moment, that I halted at X, the judge at B stood up and rang her bell, because obviously, I’d halted in the wrong place, so it was an error of course and it was somebody I now know, Alison Mastin-Moore, Irish judge, and she looked at me and I could see the look on her face and I just thought “Oh my God.”